1980x/WCEClassifyViStA/README.md

 # WCEClassifyViStA
 WCE Classification with Visual Understanding through Segmentation and Attention

 Our WCE image classification network is named as “**WCE ClassifyViStA (WCE Classification with Visual understanding through Segmentation and Attention)**”.
-A block schematic of ClassifyViStAis shown below.
+A block schematic of ClassifyViStA is shown below.
 It has a standard classification path and two other branches viz. implicit attention branch and the segmentation branch.

 ![](Images/image1.png)